Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Introduction

-In order to understand how convective inertia modifies the unsteady dynamics of a small motile organism, we calculate here the hydrodynamic force on a small spherical squirmer in an unsteady, spatially homogeneous flow, thus generalising the results of \citet{lovalenti1993hydrodynamic} to a small motile organism.
-While \citet{lovalenti1993hydrodynamic} used the reciprocal theorem to obtain their results, we employ asymptotic matching of perturbation expansions \citep{Hinch1995} in the parameter $\varepsilon = \sqrt{{\rm Re}_{\rm{p}} {\rm Sl}}$, where ${\rm Sl}$ is the Strouhal number. \citet{sennitskii1990self} computed the disturbance velocity for a swimmer, far from its surface, using asymptotic matching of perturbation expansions (in a different parameter), but not the hydrodynamic force.
+In order to understand how convective inertia modifies the unsteady dynamics of a small motile organism, we calculated the hydrodynamic force on a small spherical squirmer in an unsteady, spatially homogeneous flow, thus generalising the results of \citet{lovalenti1993hydrodynamic} to a small motile organism.
+While \citet{lovalenti1993hydrodynamic} used the reciprocal theorem to obtain their results, we employed asymptotic matching of perturbation expansions \citep{Hinch1995} in the parameter $\varepsilon = \sqrt{{\rm Re}_{\rm{p}} {\rm Sl}}$, where ${\rm Sl}$ is the Strouhal number.
+We note that \citet{sennitskii1990self} computed the disturbance velocity for a swimmer, far from its surface, using asymptotic matching of perturbation expansions (in a different parameter), but not the hydrodynamic force.
 Our solution is related to that of \citet{lovalenti1993hydrodynamic}.
 In particular, we find that the hydrodynamic force on the squirmer involves memory forces, and that their kernels are closely related to those of \citet{lovalenti1993hydrodynamic}.
-For all examples we checked, the kernels were numerically identical.
+For all examples we checked, the kernels were in fact numerically identical.

 We identified two major differences to the passive case.
 First, for the squirmer, the memory forces involve a source term that contains an active part.
 Second, the inhomogeneous part of the solution to the inner problem of order $\varepsilon$ contributes to the hydrodynamic force on the squirmer.
 For a passive spherical particle, by contrast, spherical symmetry ensures that such contributions vanish.
 We discuss the significance of the inhomogeneous contribution for the squirmer.
 Last but not least, asymptotic matching allows us to determine the disturbance flow.
-We show how the disturbance develops for two key examples -- for a sudden start and for an unsteady motion with an oscillatory gait -- and discuss the implications of our findings for the biology of small motile organisms in a marine environment.
+We show how the disturbance develops for a sudden start and for a sudden stop, and discuss the implications of our findings for the biology of small motile organisms in a marine environment.